Worldwide Student Competition - Deadline Feb 29th, 2020

 (4) email addresses of 2-4 referees who have agreed to provide recommendations.

 The deadline for submission is February 29, 2020 at 11:59pm (anywhere on earth).
 The winners will be chosen by a prize committee and be informed by email by March 31, 2020.
-The fellowship could start as early as July 1, 2020.
+The fellowship could start as early as July 1, 2020 and must end by July 31, 2021.
 Please email all materials to firstname.lastname@example.org, where questions can also be directed.

 The experimental or theoretical ideas proposed by the applicants should be new on top of those already implemented in the proposal by the different PIs.
 Though they should be within the framework and the general research questions proposed in the grant.